 - Stack of 1/4" thick cutting boards fresh from the woodshop

 - the same boards after a 12-hour soak in a shallow pool of water.

 - The same stack of cutting boards after drying out for about a week.

 - Hey Charlotte...
 No baking cookies until my experiment is done!

-Those boards went all the way back to flat with no heat, no pressure, and no extra water!
+The boards went all the way back to flat with no heat, no pressure, and no extra water.

-...and please share if you know someone who could benefit from this info!
+Please share or Pin if you know someone who could benefit from this info!